chwnam/wp-ajax-sesion/README.md

 WordPress sample plugin for illustrating that using session is not a good idea.

 Want to use PHP's session in your WP plugins?
 Please think it again.
-Using session in your blo can hurt your site's performance!
+Using session plugins can hurt performance!

 This plugin is created to show you how bad it is.
 Download install this plgin.
 Activate it in your *TEST* wordpress site.
 You will see 'WAS (WP AJAX Session) Test' menu in the administration screen.